-When you kick off SmileDirectClub treatment, finances are probably one of the biggest concerns.
-It’s more affordable than traditional orthodontia but still not that cheap.
-But an HSA account can help ease some of that financial burden.
+But does SmileDirectClub qualify?
+These at-home aligners are more affordable than traditional orthodontics, but still not that cheap.
+An HSA account can help ease some of that financial burden.
 HSA policies vary, but most allow you to use their funds for online aligner services like SmileDirectClub.
 How?
 You’re about to find out.
 Read on for a thorough rundown of how to pay for SmileDirectClub with an HSA.

 Table of Contents